craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Gnoll heritage find themselves in possession of a very canaine biology and a nearly insatiable appetite.
 The origins of Gnoll people on Alaturmen are tied directly to the [[First Invasion of Orcus]].

-- You may live up to 75 years.
+- *Age* You may live up to 75 years.
-- You may weigh anywhere from 140 to 240 pounds.
+- *Weight* You may weigh anywhere from 140 to 240 pounds.
 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 35 feet per round.
 - When you hit with an unarmed melee attack, you may add an additional 1d4 slashing damage to the normal damage of the attack.